insected/bobbae_gcp-wiki/Storage.md

 Discuss how traditional [storage models compare to the cloud](https://cloud.google.com/compute/docs/disks) counterparts.

 ## Cloud Volume

 https://cloud.google.com/architecture/partners/netapp-cloud-volumes/

+## Security

+Various [security](Security) precautions [need to be taken](https://cloud.google.com/storage/docs/gsutil/addlhelp/SecurityandPrivacyConsiderations) to protect [data security](https://cloud.google.com/blog/products/storage-data-transfer/google-cloud-storage-best-practices-to-help-ensure-data-privacy-and-security).

+### Data governance

+From when the data is ingested to when it can be used for valuable insights and information, management and [data governance](Data-governance) should be considered with the utmost importance for any organization.

-## Encryption at Rest
+### Encryption at Rest

 Google Cloud [encrypts all customer content stored at rest](Encryption-at-Rest), without any action required from the customer, using one or more encryption mechanisms.

+## Disaster Recovery and Backup

-## Rclone
+### Rclone

 Similar to `gsutil rsync` [Rclone](https://github.com/rclone/rclone) ("rsync for cloud storage") is a command line program to sync files and directories to and from different cloud storage providers.

-### GCS and Rclone
+#### GCS and Rclone

 https://rclone.org/googlecloudstorage/

-## Data governance

-From when the data is ingested to when it can be used for valuable insights and information, management and [data governance](Data-governance) should be considered with the utmost importance for any organization.

-## Disaster Recovery and Backup

 ### Case study ACME Corp